coderpatros/docker-nginx-waf/README.md

 There are currently three moving tags, `stable`, `mainline` and `latest`.

 `stable` is the recommended tag to use.
 Builds with this tag have passed functional, performance and burn in tests.
+It is paired to the `stable` branch.

 `mainline` has passed functional and performance tests, but not burn in tests.
+It is paired to the `master` branch.

 ## Tests